MPlayer

 MPlayer is a free and open-source media player software application.
-It is available for Linux, OS X and Microsoft Windows.
+It is available for Linux, OS X and Windows.
 Versions for legacy systems such as OS/2 and AmigaOS were previously available, but are no longer actively maintained.
-A port for DOS using DJGPP is also available.
-Versions for the Wii Homebrew Channel and Amazon Kindle have also been developed.
+A port for MS-DOS using DJGPP is also available.
+Versions for the Wii Homebrew Channel and Kindle have also been developed.

 History

 Development of MPlayer began in 2000.
 The original author, Hungarian Árpád Gereöffy, started the project because he was unable to find any satisfactory video players for Linux after XAnim stopped development in 1999.
 The first version was titled mpg12play v0.1 and was initially prototyped using libmpeg3 from Cinelerra-HV.
 After mpg12play v0.95pre5, the code was merged with an AVI player based on avifiles Win32 DLL loader to form MPlayer v0.3 in November 2000.

 Gereöffy was soon joined by many other programmers, in the beginning mostly from Hungary, but later worldwide.

 Alex Beregszászi has maintained MPlayer since 2003 when Gereöffy left MPlayer development to begin work on a second generation MPlayer.
 The MPlayer G2 project was abandoned, and all the development effort was put on MPlayer 1.0.

 MPlayer was previously called "MPlayer - The Movie Player for Linux" by its developers but this was later shortened to "MPlayer - The Movie Player" after it became commonly used on other operating systems.